 Yellow-Rumped Warbler (Setophaga coronata)

-Yellow-rumped warblers include two forms.
+The yellow-rumped warblers in the Albuquerque area include two forms.
 The Audubon's has a yellow chin.
 The Myrtle has a pale chin.
-As my photos show, both forms occur in the Albuquerque area.
 Once you can ID them, they're surprisingly common.

 Here's an example of the yellow rump peeking through.
 To see a larger version, on Pinterest, click on the photo.
 By the way, when using my eyeballs I've never seen yellow on the crowns of females, even though guidebooks show that feature.
 Instead I've seen it (sometimes) when I look at my photos.